 Blood measurements of curcumin once again showed excellent absorption with Theracurmin and a clear dose response.
 The plasma curcumin concentrations in the double curcumin supplementation trial 2 hours after exercise were significantly higher than those in the single curcumin supplementation trial.

 Theracurmin is the most bioavailable form of curcumin capable of increasing blood levels of curcumin significantly greater than other forms of curcumin including other forms claiming enhanced absorption.
 Detailed studies have shown that Theracurmin is:

 - A colloidal mixture produced by reducing the particle size of curcumin by over 100 times and emulsified with a natural vegetable gum.

-- The only product form that has shown to produce a clear dose response.
+- Is able to produce a clear dose response.

 - Extremely safe and clinically tested.

 For more information, click here.